 Her fear is objectively reasonable.
 Women in Colombia are threatened, beaten, raped, and killed with impunity.
 As described in much detail supra, year after year, the United States Department of State Human Rights Report concludes that “[v]iolence against women, as well as impunity for perpetrators continued to be a problem” and “spousal rape remained a serious problem.”
 A recent Amnesty International report indicated that, “[d]ue to weak protection mechanisms, there was a heightened risk of gender-based violence, particularly domestic violence against women, in the context of the transition towards peace.”
 Studies have shown that “Colombia has one of the highest physical IPV [“Intimate Partner Violence”] prevalence rates in the world.”
-Ms. Ortega Rodriguez’s fear of return to Colombia is “grounded in reality.”
+Ms. Stern’s fear of return to Colombia is “grounded in reality.”
 The extensive documentation in support of her asylum claim and her own testimony, as well as the sworn statements of her supporting witnesses are “credible, specific and detailed evidence that a reasonable person in her position would fear persecution.”

 In short, Colombia is a country that is dangerous for women, merely because they are women and their homes have “become one of the most dangerous places.”
-Accordingly, because Ms. Ortega Rodriguez has demonstrated she fled Colombia both because of her past persecution and because of her well-founded fear of future persecution, she meets this criterion for asylum.
+Accordingly, because Ms. Stern has demonstrated she fled Colombia both because of her past persecution and because of her well-founded fear of future persecution, she meets this criterion for asylum.

-Ms. Ortega Rodriguez Qualifies for Humanitarian Asylum
+Ms. Stern Qualifies for Humanitarian Asylum

 An applicant who has already shown past persecution may still be eligible for humanitarian asylum, even if the presumption of a well-founded fear of future persecution has been rebutted, if the applicant establishes either: (1) that she has “compelling reasons,” arising out of the severity of the past persecution, for being unable or unwilling to return to her country.
 8 C.F.R. § 1208.13(b)(1)(iii)(A); or (2) that there is a “reasonable possibility” that she may suffer “other serious harm” upon removal to her country.

-Ms. Ortega Rodriguez is eligible for humanitarian asylum based on the severity of the past harm
+Ms. Stern is eligible for humanitarian asylum based on the severity of the past harm

 Under this first form of humanitarian asylum, to establish that “compelling reasons” arise out of past persecution, reasons that are sufficiently severe, an applicant must demonstrate “long-lasting physical or mental effects of his persecution.”
 Certainly being repeatedly raped and beaten qualifies as “more than the usual amount of ill-treatment.”
 Taking into consideration relevant factors, such as the violence of the abuse, and the resulting psychological harm, the standard for humanitarian asylum based on the severity of past persecution is met here.

-Ms. Ortega Rodriguez is eligible for humanitarian asylum based on “other serious harms” that she will suffer
+Ms. Stern is eligible for humanitarian asylum based on “other serious harms” that she will suffer

-There is also a reasonable possibility that Ms. Ortega Rodriguez will suffer “other serious harm” if she is forced to return to Colombia.
+There is also a reasonable possibility that Ms. Stern will suffer “other serious harm” if she is forced to return to Colombia.
 Other serious harm is a “specific, additional, and separate avenue for relief.”
 No nexus between the “other serious harm” and an asylum ground protected under the Act need be shown.
 Country conditions, including “serious ongoing human rights abuses,” which, as discussed above, are prevalent in Colombia, are possible harms warranting humanitarian asylum.